Germantown Friends School

 Germantown Friends School (GFS) is a private, coeducational PreK–12 school in the Germantown neighborhood of Philadelphia, Pennsylvania, in the United States under the supervision of Germantown Monthly Meeting of the Religious Society of Friends (Quakers).
-It is governed by a School Committee whose members are drawn from the membership of the Meeting, the school's alumni and parents of current students and alumni.
+It is governed by a School Committee whose members are drawn from the Meeting membership, the school's alumni, and parents of current students and alums.
 The head of school is Dana Weeks.

 History

 Germantown Friends School was founded in 1845 by Germantown Monthly Meeting.
 The school was founded in response to a request from the Philadelphia Yearly Meeting.
 Until the early 20th century, Germantown Friends was a "select" school, meaning that only the children of Quaker parents were admitted.
 Germantown Monthly Meeting was an Orthodox meeting and valued classical education.
-Athletics and the arts were considered a diversion from the essentials needed by young people.
+Athletics and the arts were considered a diversion from the essentials young people needed.